tensorflow/gnn/tensorflow_gnn/docs/guide/runner.md

 `tf.data.Dataset.map` call (and correspondingly executed on CPU).
 All `GraphTensorProcessorFn` are collected in a `tf.keras.Model` specifically for feature processing.
 The final model exported by [orchestration](#orchestration) will contain both the feature processing model and the client GNN.
-Any `GraphTensorProcessorFn` may return a processed `GraphTensor` or a processed `GraphTensor` *and* `Field` (e.g., where the field is used as a supervision target).

 TIP: A `tf.keras.Model` or `tf.keras.layers.Layer`, whose inputs and outputs are scalar `GraphTensor`, matches the `GraphTensorProcessorFn` protocol (and may be